USS Swasey (DE-248)

 USS Swasey (DE-248) was an Edsall-class destroyer escort built for the U.S. Navy during World War II.
 She served in the Atlantic Ocean the Pacific Ocean and provided destroyer escort protection against submarine and air attack for Navy vessels and convoys.

-She was named in honor of Charles Swasey who was wounded during an engagement with Confederate forces near Donaldsville, Louisiana, on 4 October 1862 and died the same day.
+She was named in honor of Charles Swasey who was wounded during an engagement with Confederate forces near Donaldsonville, Louisiana, on 4 October 1862 and died the same day.

 Swasey (DE-248) was laid down on 30 December 1942 by the Brown Shipbuilding Co., Houston, Texas; launched on 18 March 1943; sponsored by Miss Catherine Stokes; and commissioned on 31 August 1943.

 World War II North Atlantic operations

 Swasey departed for Galveston, Texas, on 4 September and, after provisioning on the 12th, moved to New Orleans, Louisiana, the next day.
 She stood out of New Orleans on 14 September en route to Bermuda for her shakedown cruise which lasted until 23 October when she put into the Charleston Navy Yard for availability.
 On 3 November the escort was underway for Norfolk, Virginia, and additional yard work.
 Two weeks later she made a round trip to New York City and returned on 21 November.